gbox3d/bleuno/readme.md

 `off 3 6 9` : turn led index 3, 6, 9 off
 `off -1` : all leds off

+**pwm** : Set the PWM value for the LED
+example:
+`pwm -1 255` : set all pwm value to 255
+`pwm 0 255` : set the PWM value for led index 1 to 255

 dht11 pin setup
 ```txt